gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   When this switch is in effect, GNAT will ignore ``'Access`` of an entry, operator, or subprogram when the static model is in effect.

+.. index:: -gnatd.v  (gnat)

+:switch:`-gnatd.v`
+  Enforce SPARK elaboration rules in SPARK code

+  When this switch is in effect, GNAT will enforce the SPARK rules of elaboration as defined in the SPARK Reference Manual, section 7.7.
+As a result, constructs which violate the SPARK elaboration rules are no longer accepted, even if GNAT is able to statically ensure that these constructs will not lead to ABE problems.

 .. index:: -gnatd.y  (gnat)

 :switch:`-gnatd.y`